-The game has three different fighitng styles: Average, a super system reminiscent of Street Fighter Alpha that fills up and acts normally allowing for level 1 and 2 supers, Counter, which works by charging up your power gauge and allowing Level 2 supers when your health is low in conjunction with the full bar, exactly like The King of Fighters '94-'95 and the Extra Modes of '97-'98; and Rush which is a blend of the Versus and KOF '96-present (known as Advanced in '97 and '98) systems, but locks out level 2 supers.
+The game has three different fighting styles: Average, a system reminiscent of Street Fighter Alpha that fills up and acts normally allowing for level 1 and 2 supers; Counter, which works by charging up your power gauge and allowing Level 2 supers when your health is low in conjunction with the full bar, exactly like The King of Fighters '94-'95 and the Extra Modes of '97-'98; and Rush which is a blend of the Versus and KOF '96-present (known as Advanced in '97 and '98) systems, but locks out level 2 supers.
 The single player Tournament mode could be played in a standard single character style, as well as in Marvel vs. Capcom-style Tag Teams or KOF-style three-on-three battles.
-In Tourney mode, the player would fight a certain rival midway through, then a team of three clone fighters, a tag-team of Geese and Bison and finally, either Evil Ryu or Orochi Iori (only if you beat your rival beforehand, though), for a whopping total of nine stages.
+In Tourney mode, the player would fight a certain rival halfway through, then a team of three clone fighters, a tag-team of Geese and Bison and finally, either Evil Ryu or Orochi Iori (only if you beat your rival beforehand, though), for a whopping total of nine stages.

 This game shows examples of:

-- The Cameo: This game won't function on a regular Neo Geo Pocket but attempting to play it on that console instead gives you cute cameo images featuring guys like K' and Alex staring down each other, King and Chizuru smiling and giving you a heartfelt apology, an adorably despondent Xiangfei playing a Neo Geo Pocket while Chun-Li does her taunt, Kaede playing with Lilith Aensland and even Kyo in his KOF 99 outfit (he wears his school uniform in game) teasing Iori about needing an NGPC to play the game.
+- This game won't function on a regular Neo Geo Pocket, but attempting to play it on that console instead gives you cute cameo images like K' and Alex staring down each other, King and Chizuru smiling and giving you a heartfelt apology, an adorably despondent Xiangfei playing a Neo Geo Pocket while Chun-Li does her taunt, Kaede playing with Lilith Aensland and even Kyo in his KOF 99 outfit (he wears his school uniform in game) teasing Iori about needing an NGPC to play the game.

 - Continuity Nod: Ryo suggests bringing Kyokugen Karate to Brazil in his ending (referencing where Marco Rodriguez/Khushnood Butt from Garou: Mark of the Wolves comes from and who he learned it from).
 In fact, the entire idea to build the dojo in Brazil came from Takuma, who wanted to use the tournament's prize money for that end.

 - Dumb Is Good: Felicia never realized that her first "friend" (Akari Ichijo) actually wanted to capture and keep her as a pet, but only changed her mind after realizing Felicia's feeding expenses would cost a fortune.

 - Luck-Based Mission: Oddly enough, unlocking characters is this.
 Usually when you beat the game you see a bunch of blocks and random blocks disappear to reveal a hidden fighter's silhouette.
 If all the blocks are gone you unlock that fighter.
 Problem is, its entirely random which blocks it'll make disappear, and the game often decides to hit spaces whose blocks had already been eliminated, even if you play on higher difficulty levels, which break more blocks.
 It's suggested that not following a pattern in choosing characters can help speed up the process; the blocks the game shatters for you are still decided at random, though.

 - Take That, Audience!: The player can "talk" with their Olympic mode managers.
 Sometimes when talking with Rimururu, she'll ask you what you want to do later in your life and one option is to "marry Nakoruru."
 Choosing this option however makes her gape at you, remind you that Nakoruru isn't real and write you off as a weird pervert.